Certora/Documentation/docs/ref-manual/cli/options.md

 There are 3 kinds of sanity checks:
 1. Reachability- checks that even when ignoring all the user-provided assertions, the end of the rule is reachable.
 Namely, that the combination of requirements does not create an “empty” rule that is always true.

     An example of an “empty” rule:
+    ```cvl
-`rule empty_rule() {`
+    rule empty_rule() {
-`require(x > x)`
-`assert(y != y)`
-`}`
+      ...
+    }
+    ```

     _We expect all rules to fail this check._ The exception is the fallback function, which might pass.

 2. Assert-Vacuity- checks for each `assert` command in the rule, whether the `assert` is vacuously true.
 An `assert` is considered to be vacuously true if even after all the previous preconditions are removed, the `assert` is always evaluated to true.
-For example, each `assert` with expression which is semanticly equivalant to tautology, will be considered as vacuosly true.
+For example, each `assert` with expression which is semanticlly equivalant to tautology, will be considered as vacuosly true.

 3. Require-Redundancy- checks for each `require` command in the rule, whether the `require` is redundant.
 A `require` is considered to be redundant if it can be removed without affecting the satisfiability of the rule.
-For example, each `require` with expression which is semanticly equivalant to tautology, will be considered as redundant.
+For example, each `require` with expression which is semanticlly equivalant to tautology, will be considered as redundant.

 The `rule_sanity` flag accepts one of the following values: `none`, `basic`, `advanced`, to control which sanity checks should be executed.
 The `none` keyword behaves the same as not mentioning the rule_sanity flag in the configuration at all.
 No sanity-checks will be executed.